Fire on the Velvet Horizon (2017)

 As a coffee table book, it might be pretty rad to show to your goth boyfriend but as a means of clearly communicating the author’s intent to a prospective reader it leaves something to be desired.
 Here is where the ‘book as art’ and the ‘book as tool’ schools start to clash.
 It took me forever to read through this thing because it is simultaneously very dense and very long-winded.
 And that is NOT a point in its favour.

-I think the ideas of FotVH deserve praise even if some of them tend to be very fucking silly (the pickchicken) or too bizarre for a casual game but there is some shit here that I should point out.
-I feel the authors lost considerable steam when they got about three-thirds into the book and you can tell because there are some entries that are just sub-par.
-A snake with a baby’s head sewed onto it just feels like its trying too hard, almost the entire letter S may be safely discarded with the exception of the Sanguinary Crane, Sunset Stork and Shame-Beast (FotVH has a lot of fucking birds, contributing to its pokemon feel) and I feel some of the monsters are just reskinned versions of other monsters.
-How many elemental creatures composed of some elements of ruined cities can you concoct?
+The ideas of FotVH deserve praise even if some of them tend to be very fucking silly (the pickchicken) or too bizarre for a casual game but there is some shit here that I should point out.
+I feel the authors lost considerable steam when they got about three quarters into the book and you can tell because there are some entries that are just sub-par.
+A snake with a baby’s head sewed onto it just feels like its trying too hard, almost the entire letter S may be safely discarded with the exception of the Sanguinary Crane, Sunset Stork and Shame-Beast (FotVH has a lot of fucking birds, contributing to its pokemon-esque feel) and I feel some of the monsters are just retreads of prior entries.
+How many elemental creatures composed of some elements of ruined cities can you concoct before it becomes stale?
 If you make an omnibus you should always make sure the first and the last few entries are among your strongest work and in this case the work more or less peters out at around S, with a few blips to barely keep the pulse going.

 Fuck I can rant on about this thing for hours.
-I’ve composed a sort of short literary device that I will perfunctorily dub the ‘Sneek/Prince-Test” in order to give any prospective pruchaser of teramorphic lexicons some hint as to its actual contents.
+I’ve composed a sort of short literary device that I will perfunctorily dub the ‘Sneek-Prince Test” in order to give any prospective purchaser of teramorphic bestiaries some hint as to its actual contents.
 Perhaps it will provide a glimpse into the contents of the work where mere words have failed.

 Largest/Most Powerful Creature (tied); Mile-long Ante-primordial Cosmic Serpent made of darkness that causes catastrophes but also protects the world from extraterrestrial terafauna.